rsksmart/devportal-1.0/_rsk/node/install/docker.md

 To install the node using docker containers from Mac M1:

-* Pull `rskj-standlone` docker image and run container from this image with the following command:
+* Pull `rskj-standalone` docker image and run container from this image with the following command:

   ```
   docker run rsksmart/rskj-standalone
   ```